Newbury Building Society

 2. Our branch accounts are passbook operated.
 We will provide you with a passbook when you open an account in branch but it will remain our property and must be returned to us whenever we ask, to be brought up to date or for such other purpose as we may reasonably require e.g. for audit purposes.

 3. The passbook serves as a record of transactions.
 The passbook will be updated with your transactions when you visit the branch.
-In addition, we make a statement of account available on an annual basis, which details your balance, interest rate and interest paid at 31 October (our
+In addition, we make a statement of account available on an annual basis, which details your balance, interest rate and interest paid.
+For all accounts, access to your transaction history and account balance, is available online through myaccounts.

-Your passbook needs to be signed and posted to your registered address before you can make a withdrawal in branch.
-Please remember to bring signed identification with you when you next visit the branch (e.g. current passbook or photocard driving licence) so we can check your signature.
+Your passbook needs to be signed before you can make a withdrawal in branch.
+Please remember to bring signed identification with you when you next visit the branch (e.g. a passbook for another Newbury Building Society account, or photocard driving licence) so we can check your signature.

 6. Protecting your account